klaasnienhuis/devfab/docs/guide/materials/channels.md

 }
 ```

 Each channel has an `enable` property.
 By enabling and disabling the appropriate channels you can switch between metalness and specular workflows and toggle between the roughness and glossiness channel.
 You'll also notice that the `AlbedoPBR.color` property is an array of three normalized values for RGB.
 Some channels have an optional `texture` property.
-We'll get into textures later.
+Read more about textures [here](./textures).
 But usually textures and colors are mutually exclusive.
 If you want a texture on the `AlbedoPBR` channel, you'll have to remove the `color` property.

 ## Changing channels